giabertu/python-ml/README.md

 Hello!
 Welcome to the server side repository of Mood-Diary, a Voice-Based Mood Journaling application that incorporates the Nostr protocol for social features.
 To get started, see the section below.
-Note that for the emotion preditions to run correctly, you will need to run also the Python REST api backend, which you can find in the "python-ms" folder.
+Note that this is just the backend endpoint: to run the client, see the mood-diary folder

 ## Installation